breadtubetv/breadtubetv/content/channels/foldingideas/index.md

       and kill poor people.
 This is the YouTube channel where I talk about narrative
       theory: the mechanisms of storytelling.
-This encompasses the wider communications theories about the way that we process information, the techniques of how those messages are delivered, and the conglomerate application of all of the above.\nThe main subject is popular culture because it's easier to dissect and its messages are less likely to go interrogated because we're trained to view it as innocuous.
+This encompasses the wider communications theories about the way that we process information, the techniques of how those messages are delivered, and the conglomerate application of all of the above.
+The
+      main subject is popular culture because it's easier to dissect and its messages are less likely to go interrogated because we're trained to view it as innocuous.
-      \"Just a movie\" or \"just a game.\"\nFascism is a loser ideology.\n\U0001F33D"
+      \"Just a movie\" or \"just a game.\"
+Fascism is a loser ideology.
+\U0001F33D"
     subscribers: 285232
---- null
+---